Showing posts with label holidays. Show all posts

 Our family meets to enjoy a Christmas meal and exchange presents at my son's home.

-Everyone gathered around the table, blessings, were said then everyone began filling their plates with food.
+Everyone gathered around the table, blessings were said, and then everyone began filling their plates with food.

-The Christmas dinner placed before us included a turkey, slices of honey-baked ham, cream potatoes, turkey dressing, cranberry slices, baked beans, and hot rolls fresh out of the oven.
+The Christmas dinner placed before us included turkey, honey-baked ham, creamed potatoes, turkey dressing, cranberry slices, baked beans, and hot rolls fresh out of the oven.

 Coconut and chocolate cake was our dessert.

-Poured over ice were sweet tea, mountain dews, and doctor peppers.
+Poured over ice were sweet tea, Mountain Dews, and Dr. Pepper

 Their gifts were wrapped in Santa or Reindeer wrapping paper in all shapes and sizes under the Christmas Tree.